Boarders/slick-blog/site/posts/stlc-semantics.md

 id-Ren-≡ tt = refl
 ```

+Together, `rename-∘R` and `id-Ren-≡` give us the data of a presheaf: `Tm _ t` is contravariant and functorial in the renaming action.

-Finally, we can use renamings to define term weakening, by noting that `S` defines a weakening from `\Gamma` to `\Γ ▸ \ty`:
+Finally, we use renamings to define term weakening, by noting that the de Bruijn increment operator -- `S` -- defines a weakening from `Γ` to `Γ ▸ ty`:
 ```Agda
 wk-Tm tm = rename tm S
 ```

-Now that we have renamings, we can develop the full theory of substitutions.
-Just as a renaming takes a (typed) variable from context `\Gamma` and gives a (typed) variable in a context `\Delta`, a substitution takes a (typed) variable from `\Gamma` and gives back a term in context `Delta`:
+With renamings in hand, we can develop the full theory of substitutions.
+Just as a renaming takes a (typed) variable from context `\Gamma` and gives
+a (typed) variable in a context `Δ`, a substitution takes a (typed) variable from `Γ` and gives back a term in context `Δ`:
 ```Agda
 Sub : Ctxt → Ctxt → Type
 Sub Δ Γ = ∀ {ty} → ty ∈ Γ → Tm Δ ty
 ```

-In order to property describe the equational theory of such substitutions, we would need to have the equational theory of terms (which would require having defined substitution), and so for now we have a notion of "raw equality" of substitutions:
+In order to properly describe the equational theory of such substitutions, we would first need to have the correct equational theory of terms (which would require already having defined substitution of terms), and so, for now, we have a notion of "raw equality" of substitutions:
 ```Agda
 _≣Sub_ : ∀ {Δ Γ} → (ρ σ : Sub Δ Γ) → Type
 _≣Sub_ {Γ = Γ} ρ σ =  ∀ {ty} → ∀ (v : ty ∈ Γ) → ρ v ≡ σ v